bencloete/adventureworks-sales-performance-analysis/README.md

 The following request was used as the starting point:

-“We’ve seen decent top-line growth recently, but I’m not convinced we fully understand what’s driving it.
+> “We’ve seen decent top-line growth recently, but I’m not convinced we fully understand what’s driving it.
+>

-I’d like a clearer view of how we’re performing across products and regions.
+> I’d like a clearer view of how we’re performing across products and regions.
 Specifically, I want to understand:
+>

-- Where revenue growth is really coming from
+> - Where revenue growth is really coming from
-- Whether that growth is translating into healthy margins
+> - Whether that growth is translating into healthy margins
-- Which areas of the business are underperforming
+> - Which areas of the business are underperforming
-- Where we should be focusing sales effort and investment going into next year
+> - Where we should be focusing sales effort and investment going into next year
+>

-I don’t need anything overly complex — I need something that helps us prioritise and make decisions.
+> I don’t need anything overly complex — I need something that helps us prioritise and make decisions."

 ## Project Scope